Fertmeneses/fertmeneses.github.io/README.md

 <div style="display: flex; align-items: center; gap: 10px;">
   <img src="https://github.com/Fertmeneses/fertmeneses.github.io/blob/main/assets/logo_image.png?raw=true" alt="Logo image" width="20%" />
   <p>I'm a physicist with expertise in Artificial Intelligence, Quantum Sensing and Magnetic Nanomaterials.
-I've worked at the **University of Melbourne** (Australia), the <b>City College of New York</b> (USA) and the <b>National University of Córdoba</b> (Argentina), where I'm currently employed as an associate professor.
+I've worked at the <strong>University of Melbourne</strong> (Australia), the <b>City College of New York</b> (USA) and the <b>National University of Córdoba</b> (Argentina), where I'm currently employed as an associate professor.
 In the last years, I've been focusing on combining my Machine Learning skills with my background in experimental Physics and data science.</p>
 </div><br>

 # Career trajectory